 Gastrointestinal: Nausea (>1%)

-<1% (Limited to important or life-threatening): CHF, erythematous bullous lesions, idioventricular rhythm, nodal arrhythmia, renal failure, supraventricular extrasystoles, sustained monomorphic ventricular tachycardia, syncope (0.3%, not > placebo)
+<1% (Limited to important or life-threatening): Bullous rash (erythematous), cardiac failure, idioventricular rhythm, nodal arrhythmia, renal failure, supraventricular extrasystole, sustained monomorphic ventricular tachycardia

 Concerns related to adverse effects:

 • Proarrhythmic effects: [U.S. Boxed Warning]: Potentially fatal arrhythmias (eg, polymorphic ventricular tachycardia) can occur with ibutilide, usually in association with torsade de pointes (QT prolongation), but sometimes without documented QT prolongation.
 Studies indicate a 1.7% incidence of arrhythmias in treated patients.
 These arrhythmias can be reversed if treated promptly.
 It is essential that ibutilide be administered in a setting of continuous ECG monitoring and by personnel trained in identification and treatment of acute ventricular arrhythmias.
 Patients with atrial fibrillation of more than 2 to 3 days' duration must be adequately anticoagulated, generally for at least 2 weeks.
 The use of intravenous magnesium (2 g) immediately prior to and after ibutilide administration has been shown to be helpful in reducing QT interval prolongation due to ibutilide (Caron, 2003) and may enhance the efficacy of ibutilide (Kalus, 2003).
 Whether or not prophylactic magnesium reduces the incidence of TdP has yet to be determined; however, it is thought that this measure will reduce the incidence of TdP (Coleman 2004).
 Consider avoiding use in patients with QTc intervals >440 msec.
 Use is not recommended in patients who have previously demonstrated polymorphic ventricular tachycardia (eg, torsades de pointes).

 • Chronic atrial fibrillation: [U.S. Boxed Warning]: Patients with chronic atrial fibrillation may not be the best candidates for ibutilide since they often revert after conversion and the risks of treatment may not be justified when compared to alternative management.
 Patients to be treated with ibutilide should be carefully selected such that the expected benefits outweigh the immediate risks.

 • Electrolyte imbalance: Correct electrolyte disturbances, especially hypokalemia or hypomagnesemia, prior to use and throughout therapy.